Bourekas: Preparation

-Traditionally making bourekas was a very time-consuming process, taking many hours on end until the bourekas were finished.
+Traditionally, making bourekas was a very time-consuming process, taking many hours until the bourekas were finished.
 Bourekas are traditionally made with freshly made enriched dough, either similar to puff pastry or phyllo depending on the origin of the baker, although brik pastry, malawach dough, puff pastry, croissant dough, or babka dough are also sometimes used.
 To make homemade filo for bourekas, a simple flour and water dough is rolled out like thin flatbreads.
 They are brushed with oil then layered until the dough is very elastic and can be hand pulled until it is translucent.
 It is a laborious process and storebought frozen puff pastry or phyllo dough is more commonly used by home chefs today.

 The dough is then rolled out, and it is cut into various shapes.
 Any variety of fillings are placed into the center of each piece of dough, the edges of which are sealed with egg wash or water.
 Each boureka is then brushed with an egg wash and topped with seeds or seasoning, and is baked.

-Bourekas are also very commonly sold frozen in grocery and convenience stores in Israel by brands such as Ta'amti and Tnuva in flavors such as cheese, spinach and cheese, potato, and pizza.
+Bourekas are also very commonly sold frozen in grocery and convenience stores in Israel by brands including Ta'amti and Tnuva in flavors such as cheese, spinach and cheese, potato, and pizza.

 Toppings

 Bourekas are traditionally topped with any multitude of seeds.
-Sesame seeds are most common, however depending on the filling, poppy seeds, black sesame seeds, everything bagel seasoning, nigella seeds, or za'atar may be used as a topping.
+Sesame seeds are most common; however, depending on the filling, poppy seeds, black sesame seeds, everything bagel seasoning, nigella seeds, or za'atar may be used as a topping.

 Sides and condiments

-Savory bourekas are traditionally paired with hard boiled eggs or haminados, a hot sauce such as skhug or harif, grated tomato, and sometimes tahini sauce, as well as olives, Israeli pickles, other pickled vegetables, and sometimes a salad as well.
+Savory bourekas are traditionally paired with hard-boiled eggs or haminados, a hot sauce such as skhug or harif, grated tomato, and sometimes tahini sauce, as well as olives, Israeli pickles, other pickled vegetables, and sometimes a salad as well.
 The use of skhug and grated tomato as an accompaniment to bourekas originated within the Yemenite Jewish community of Israel, who serve many of their traditional breads such as malawach in a similar manner.

 In popular culture

-Bourekas film
+Bourekas films

-"Bourekas film" (Hebrew: סרטי בורקס sirtei burekas) are a type of Israeli movie from the 1970s dealing with certain cultural aspects of Israelis, especially lower-class Mizrahi Israelis and their conflicts with the Ashkenazi establishment.
+"Bourekas films" (Hebrew: סרטי בורקס sirtei burekas) are a type of Israeli movie from the 1970s dealing with certain cultural aspects of Israelis, especially lower-class Mizrahi Israelis and their conflicts with the Ashkenazi establishment.
 The term is a calque on Spaghetti Western.